hardiknir/Business-Analyst-Portfolio/README.md

 - 🌱 I’m currently learning **AI models**

-- 👯 I’m looking for an oportunity where I can put my skills to their best use.
+- 👯 I’m looking for an opportunity where I can put my skills to their best use.

 - 👨‍💻 All of my projects are available at [https://github.com/hardiknir/Business-Analyst-Portfolio](https://github.com/hardiknir/Business-Analyst-Portfolio)